123wowow123/chronopin/content.md

 missing description validation

-Should show page not found and redirect to home? https://chronopin.com/pin/178 quck add Q2 etc default does not select media but when selected it will auto check pin header media.
+Should show page not found and redirect to home? https://chronopin.com/pin/178 quick add Q2 etc default does not select media but when selected it will auto check pin header media. fix search back not clearing +
+Favorite & Watch not being backed up and seeding ++ User not using seed file ++

 SEO:
- Google Analytics 4
  test "site:"
  add button for infinit scroll seo
  Add alt text for image/media for SEO